Home to flavorful food, offbeat boutiques, and plenty of ways to play outside.

 Parks and Other Amenities

-Also to the east of Aurora Avenue is Green Lake and the park which surrounds it.
+Also to the northeast of Aurora Avenue is Green Lake and the park which surrounds it.
 The park's expanse of water and green space in the center of a dense urban neighborhood draws thousands of people daily from all over the city.
 The park is a natural preserve for hundreds of species of trees and plants, as well as numerous birds and waterfowl.
-The newly reconstructed 2.8-mile path around the lake provides a perfect recreational spot for runners, bikers, skaters and walkers.
+There is a 2.8-mile path around the lake which provides a perfect recreational spot for runners, bikers, skaters and walkers.
 Many others use the athletic fields or visit the park for boating, picnics and swimming.